 Are you wondering what time Trick or Treat is in various communities around Ann Arbor?
 Trick or Treat is still a tricky topic in 2021 with kids not yet able to be vaccinated.
 However, the outdoor nature of the event does make it a bit safer.

 In 2020 the CDC listed Trick or Treat as a high risk activity – at least the way it has been done in the past.
-However, if it can be moved to more of an outdoor event with some distance between trick or treaters and residents I feel comfortable that it can be done safely.
+A few simple modifications can make trick or treat a relatively safe activity for 2021.

-This year more than ever, the best bet for trick or treat is to check-in with your local neighborhood and see what your neighbors are planning.
-The best places for this information depends on how your neighborhood usually communicates – a Facebook Group, an Email Group, Next Door, etc. You can also talk to your neighbors in a socially distant way to see if they have decided anything.
+While many local cities and townships offer trick or treat guidance, the best bet for trick or treat is to check-in with your local neighborhood and see what your neighbors are planning.
+The best places for this information depends on how your neighborhood usually communicates – a Facebook Group, an Email Group, Next Door, etc. You can also talk to your neighbors to see if they have decided anything.

 Remember if you are not participating in trick or treat, turn off your outside lights.
 And if you are taking your kids trick or treating, skip houses with their lights off.